rafaelromao/romak/README.md

 ## Romak 24

-This is the default Romak layout, designed for the uncommon format 1333+2, in which there are no center columns and only one key per pinky.
+This is the smallest version of the Romak layout, designed for the uncommon format 1333+2, in which there are no center columns and only one key per pinky.
 A secondary alpha layer is necessary to place the missing alphas.
 Common accented letters, in Portuguese, are also available in this secondary alpha layer.

 Alpha 1 layer: